 Development of proprietary medicines

-We look for new medicines in oncology and neuropsychiatry
+We look for new medicines in oncology, neuropsychiatry and diabetology

-The development of proprietary medicines at Adamed is focused on two therapeutic areas: oncology and neuropsychiatry.
-Thanks to our multidisciplinary team of experts and advanced technological facilities,we have the capacity to execute highly complex projects, such as the development of new molecules.
+The development of innovative drugs at Adamed is focused on three therapeutic areas: diabetology, oncology and neuropsychiatry.
+We have the capacity to vigorously execute highly complex projects, such as the development of new molecules, thanks to our multidisciplinary team of experts working in modern laboratories with advanced technological facilities.

-We are currently running multiple ongoing projects conducted as part of four large research programmes and three drug candidate molecules.
-The first one is a selective inhibitor MDM2, which exhibits cancer-fighting activity in sarcomas, lymphomas, and leukemias.
-The second one is a double-specific ligand targeting serotonin receptors 5-HT6 and 5-HT2A.
+Currently, we are implementing projects focusing on five research programmes through which we have selected three molecules which are drug candidates tested in pre-clinical trials.
+The first one is a double-specific ligand targeting serotonin receptors 5-HT2A and 5-HT6.
 In the future, this molecule is expected to be used in the treatment of psychotic and cognitive disorders in patients with dementia.
+The second one is a selective MDM2 and p53 protein inhibitor which exhibits cancer-fighting activity in sarcomas, lymphomas, and leukemias.
 The third molecule is a recombinant fusion protein with pro-apoptotic and anti-angiogenic activity.
-It is a drug candidate for solid tumours of the gastrointestinal tract.
+It is a drug candidate for solid tumors of the gastrointestinal tract.

 Innovation Department Labs & Teams